CelalTEMIZ/Connect-Four-/README.md

 # Compilation
 - Program is compiled by g++ on Linux.
-- Project folder contains a Makefile for compilation
+- Project folder contains a Makefile for compilation.

 # Demo